fb55/entities/readme.md

 ## Acknowledgements

-This libary wouldn't be possible without the work of these individuals.
+This library wouldn't be possible without the work of these individuals.
 Thanks to

 -   [@mathiasbynens](https://github.com/mathiasbynens) for his explanations